-You may work independently on all programs or in pairs (two people only) when permitted.
-Pair programming has been shown to have a number of benefits including increased personal satisfaction and fewer errors1.
+There will be a variety of programming projects to be completed, usually in Python.
+You may work independently on all projects or in pairs (two people only) when permitted.
+Pair programming has been shown to have a number of benefits including increased personal satisfaction and fewer errors.
 If you work in pairs, both of you must work together on a single computer, and both of you must write approximately half of the code.
 No code can be written without the other partner present and watching.
 Both of you should understand completely what is being written since you will have to complete your exams individually.
-When you submit a program to Easel that has been written in pairs, you must put comments in your code indicating the names of both programmers.
-Only one student needs to submit their program.
+When you submit a program that has been written in pairs, you must include both names in the documentation at the top of all submitted code.

-Quizzes and Assignments
+Quizzes and Homework Assignments

 Quizzes over reading assignments will be worth 10 points each.
-Other 10 point assignments will be given as homework and averaged into the quiz scores.
-All quizzes will be taken on Canvas before the class period on which the quiz is due.
-Even if you are absent from class, you are still required to take the quiz with the rest of the class.
-No late quizzes will be given.
+All quizzes will be taken on Canvas and must be completed before the class period on which the quiz is due.
+The quizzes are open book, but you may not discuss any quiz questions with anyone before or during the quiz.
+Even if you are absent from class, you are still required to take the quiz.

-1 See All I Really Need to Know about Pair Programming I Learned in Kindergarten (2000) for more information on effectively using pair programming.
+&lt;sup>1 See All I Really Need to Know about Pair Programming I Learned in Kindergarten (2000) for more information on effectively using pair programming